S. Jhoanna Robledo

 Let Triplemint's off-market team give you exclusive access to apartments in your price range and desired neighborhood that no one else has seen.
 More options, less competition, no bidding wars.

 You may want to consult an accountant to figure out which type of mortgage is the best fit for you.

-Think of apartment-hunting as gaining product knowledge, says Noah Rosenblatt, founder of UrbanDigs.
+Think of apartment-hunting as gaining knowledge, says Noah Rosenblatt, founder of UrbanDigs.
 "Understand the options in your price point and area of needs.
 See the apartments, and understand what features are trading at higher values, and which inventory goes to contract faster.
 You'll gain a natural sense of what the market's doing."

 A downside of purchasing a condo, though, is that it's likely to come with higher closing costs, especially if you're taking out a mortgage: You'll be expected to pay additional taxes on the mortgage, as well as purchase title insurance.
 Rosenblatt says that a buyer who purchases a $1 million condo could face up to $40,000 in additional expenses at closing.

 Vladi says he has seen many buyers breeze past these expenses.
-"Some customers send me links to a $400,000 apartment, but the maintenance is $1,700, which may be incredibly high [for the size of the apartment]," he says.
+"Some buyers send me links to a $400,000 apartment, but the maintenance is $1,700, which may be incredibly high [for the size of the apartment]," he says.
 "Maintenance fees will only increase as time goes on, which can be a deal-killer.
 Always watch out for that."

-In co-ops, residents own shares, so maintenance fees include the cost of the building's mortgage, as well as improvements and additions made to the property (say, a new elevator).
-Aguayo says a lawyer can help you assess whether the monthly expenses are appropriate: "A good attorney will do their due diligence and get the prospectus with two years of the co-op's budget, as well as look at two years of the building's tax returns," she says.
-"Then, your attorney can tell you what you'll pay out of pocket, and say if the budget looks good or looks bogus."
+In co-ops, residents own shares, so maintenance fees include the cost of the building's mortgage, as well as your share of taxes, as well as improvements and additions made to the property (say, a new elevator).
+A lawyer can help you assess whether the monthly expenses are appropriate.
+As part of their due diligence, they will look at two years of the co-op's budget, as well as look at two years of the building's tax returns to see if the building’s books are in order.

 There's no one-size-fits-all answer, then, as to whether a co-op or condo is a financially wiser decision.
 It depends, several of our experts point out, on your plans for the apartment.
 Ask yourself how long you plan to live there and how much control you want over its usage.
 If you're settling in for the long haul, for instance, a co-op might be a good fit, but if you'll eventually want to rent out your space, a co-op board may not allow you to.

-A good broker may also push back at times: They've seen far more apartments than you could, so expect them to offer second opinions, and guide you when they think you could do better in finding the right match.
+A good broker may push back at times: They've seen far more apartments than you could, so expect them to offer second opinions, and guide you when they think you could do better in finding the right match.